yingweiwo

 Toxicity Summary

-IDENTIFICATION AND USE: Irbesartan crystals are formulated into oral tablets.
+Identification and Uses: Irbesartan crystals are formulated as oral tablets.
 Irbesartan is an angiotensin II type 1 (AT1) receptor antagonist.
-It is used alone or in combination with other classes of antihypertensive drugs in the management of hypertension.
-It is also used for the treatment of diabetic nephropathy in patients with type 2 diabetes and hypertension.
-HUMAN EXPOSURE AND TOXICITY: The most likely manifestations of irbesartan overdose include hypotension and tachycardia; bradycardia might also occur from overdose.
-The use of irbesartan in pregnancy is contraindicated.
-While use during the first trimester does not suggest a risk of major anomalies, use during the second and third trimester may cause teratogenicity and severe fetal and neonatal toxicity.
-Fetal toxic effects may include anuria, oligohydramnios, fetal hypocalvaria, intrauterine growth restriction, premature birth, and patent ductus arteriosus.
-Anuria-associated oligohydramnios may produce fetal limb contractures, craniofacial deformation, and pulmonary hypoplasia.
-Severe anuria and hypotension that are resistant to both pressor agents and volume expansion may occur in the newborn following in utero exposure to irbesartan.
-ANIMAL STUDIES: No evidence of carcinogenicity was observed when irbesartan was administered in rats or mice for up to 2 years.
-Also, the fertility or mating of male and female rats was unaffected by administration of irbesartan.
-When pregnant rats were treated with the drug from day 0 to day 20 of gestation, increased incidences of renal pelvic cavitation, hydroureter and/or absence of renal papilla were observed in fetuses at doses as low as 50 mg/kg/day.
-Subcutaneous edema was observed in fetuses at doses as low as 180 mg/kg/day.
-As these anomalies were not observed in rats in which drug exposure was limited to gestation days 6 to 15, they appear to reflect late gestational effects of the drug.
-In pregnant rabbits, oral doses of 30 mg irbesartan/kg/day were associated with maternal mortality and abortion.
-Surviving females receiving this dose had a slight increase in early resorptions and a corresponding decrease in live fetuses.
-Irbesartan was not mutagenic in a battery of in vitro tests (Ames microbial test, rat hepatocyte DNA repair test, V79 mammalian-cell forward gene-mutation assay).
-Irbesartan was also negative in several tests for induction of chromosomal aberrations (in vitro-human lymphocyte assay; in vivo-mouse micronucleus study).
+It can be used alone or in combination with other classes of antihypertensive drugs to treat hypertension.
+It is also used to treat diabetic nephropathy in patients with type 2 diabetes and hypertension.
+Human Exposure and Toxicity: The most likely manifestations of irbesartan overdose include hypotension and tachycardia; overdose may also cause bradycardia.
+Irbesartan is contraindicated during pregnancy.
+While use in early pregnancy does not indicate a risk of serious malformations, use in mid-to-late pregnancy may lead to teratogenicity and serious fetal and neonatal toxicity.
+Fetal toxicity may include anuria, oligohydramnios, fetal craniofacial dysplasia, intrauterine growth restriction, preterm birth, and patent ductus arteriosus.
+Anuria-associated oligohydramnios may lead to fetal limb contractures, craniofacial malformations, and pulmonary dysplasia.
+Neonates exposed to irbesartan in utero may develop severe anuria and hypotension unresponsive to vasopressors and volume expansion therapy.
+Animal studies: No carcinogenicity of irbesartan was observed during a 2-year administration period in rats or mice.
+Furthermore, irbesartan administration had no effect on fertility or mating behavior in male and female rats.
+When pregnant rats were treated with the drug from day 0 to day 20 of gestation, even at doses as low as 50 mg/kg/day, the incidence of fetal cavitation, hydroureter, and/or renal papillary absence was increased.
+Subcutaneous edema was observed in fetuses even at doses as low as 180 mg/kg/day.
+Since these abnormalities were not observed in rats treated with the drug from day 6 to day 15 of gestation, these abnormalities appear to reflect the late-pregnancy effects of the drug.
+In pregnant rabbits, oral administration of irbesartan at 30 mg/kg/day was associated with maternal mortality and abortion.
+Surviving female rabbits receiving this dose showed a slightly increased early embryonic resorption rate and a correspondingly reduced number of live fetuses.
+Irbesartan did not show mutagenicity in a series of in vitro tests (Ames microbial assay, rat hepatocyte DNA repair assay, V79 mammalian cell forward mutation assay).
+Irbesartan was negative in multiple chromosomal aberration induction assays (in vitro human lymphocyte assay; in vivo mouse micronucleus assay).

 Hepatotoxicity

-Irbesartan has been associated with a low rate of serum aminotransferase elevations (
+Irbesartan was associated with a low incidence of elevated serum transaminases (

-Likelihood score: C (Probable rare cause of clinically apparent liver injury).
+Probability score: C (likely a rare cause of clinically significant liver injury)).

 References